clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Advanced Port Scans.md

 Nmap done: 1 IP address (1 host up) scanned in 1.68 seconds
 ```
-* This kind of scan would be helpful if there is a firewall in front of the target.
+* This kind of scan is helpful if there is a firewall in front of the target.
-* Consequently, based on which ACK packets resulted in responses, you will learn which ports were not blocked by the firewall.
+  * Can learn which ports were not blocked by the firewall based on which ACK packets resulted in responses.
-* In other words, this type of scan is more suitable to discover firewall rule sets and configuration.
+  * This type of scan is more suitable to discover firewall rule sets and configuration.
-* After setting up the target 10.10.221.216 with a firewall, we repeated the ACK scan.
+* Ack scan repeated after setting up the target 10.10.221.216 with a firewall.
-* This time, we received some interesting results.
-As seen in the console output below, we have three ports that aren't being blocked by the firewall.
+  * Three ports that are not being blocked by the firewall.
   * This result indicates that the firewall is blocking all other ports except for these three ports.
 ```
 sudo nmap -sA 10.10.221.216